suuyawu/Score-based-Hypothesis-Testing-for-Unnormalized-Models/ood_imagedata/README.md

 # Hyvarinen Score Difference Test for CIFAR-10 versus Tiny-ImageNet
-This file contains a PyTorch implementation of the heuristic HST for Out-of-Distribution (OOD) detection The code for implementation is heavily built on the official code for Score-Based Generative Modeling through Stochastic Differential Equations (https://github.com/yang-song/score_sde).
+This file contains a PyTorch implementation of the heuristic HST for Out-of-Distribution (OOD) detection.

+The code for implementation is heavily built on the official code for Score-Based Generative Modeling through Stochastic Differential Equations (https://github.com/yang-song/score_sde).

 ## How To Run